 New backpacks, school supplies, and the sound of school buses in the morning.
 Back to school is an exciting time but what if you are new to the area?
 How can you get ready when everything is still so new?

-Here are 5 things to think about when getting ready for back to school in a new city:
+Here are 5 things to think about when getting ready for back to school in a new city.

-What school will they go to?
+1. What school will they go to?

-How will they get to school?
+2. How will they get there?

-Do other kids in the neighborhood go there?
+3. Do other kids in the neighborhood go there?

 Find out which kids in the neighborhood go to your child’s school.
 Getting to know them can be a good idea.
 If your kids will walk to school, they can walk together.
-Since you are new to the area, starting school and knowing a few other kids who go there can be a good way to bridge the gap.
+Since you are new to the area, knowing a few other kids who attend the same school can be a good way to bridge the gap.
 In other cases, you and your kids will be able to meet people because school is starting.
 Be friendly at the bus stop, say hi to other parents if you see them in the carpool lane, and get out there and be known.
 That will make starting in a new classroom easier for everyone.

-Make sure you find out when school starts and when school gets out.
+Make sure you find out when the morning bell rings and when school gets out.
 If you have children in more than one school, make sure you know what time they have to be dropped off and picked up.
 Try to talk to other parents about expected wait times in the pick-up lines or traffic congestion in the morning.
 Putting the schedules up on the wall can be a good idea for everyone in the family.
-The schedule could be very different from the last school your kids attended.
+The schedule could be very different from the last school your kids attended!

 PCSgrades.com is a review platform for military and veteran families.
 Leave a review of your prior duty station and read the reviews of where you are PCSing to.
 Home is where the military sends us and together we can make a difference!

-Julie Provost is a PCSgrades’ Blogger Affiliate and a freelance blogger with over 20,000 page views a month on her blog Soldier’s Wife, Crazy Life.
-She enjoys life in Tennessee with her husband, a National Guard soldier and their three boys.
+Julie Provost is a freelance blogger with over 20,000 page views a month on her blog Soldier’s Wife, Crazy Life.
+She enjoys life in Tennessee with her husband, a National Guard soldier, and their three boys.
 Julie enjoys blogging, reading, photography and a good cup of coffee.
-You can follow her on Twitter @SoldiersWifeCL.